Leona Lewis: Activism and charity work

 Lewis signed a modelling contract with Wilhelmina Models in 2017.
 That year, she became ambassador of MTV Staying Alive to "empower and educate the new generation" in the fight against HIV/AIDS.
 Lewis and MTV Staying Alive partnered with Kiehl's to create a Creamy Eye Treatment, with £10 from every product sold going towards educating young people in preventing HIV/AIDS.
 In 2018, she designed Christmas-themed jumpers with Hopefield Animal Sanctuary, with all net profits going towards the charity.
 Moreover, she supports (RED)'s Global Fund to end AIDS, and in association with the app Calm contributed narration of a sleep story, thus providing 100,000 people with life-saving HIV medication.
 Lewis, initially contracted to serve as a guest judge, became a permanent judge on The X Factor: The Band in December 2019, joining during the Audience auditions.

 That same month, Lewis opened a vegan cafe in Pasadena called Coffee and Plants, which is plant-based with everything recyclable and a tree planted after 100 cups sold.
 The cafe works in partnership with Hopefield Animal Sanctuary, with proceeds of select items donated to the charity.

 In March 2020, Lewis hosted and performed at the youth empowerment event WE Day, at Wembley.
 The event celebrates students, recognising their impacts on local and global issues.
 Lewis performed her duet You Are The Reason with singer Calum Scott.
 Whilst introducing the show and herself, Lewis stated "I'm someone who knows how far a voice can take you.
 I won a little show called X Factor 14 years ago.
 And that never would have happened if I had not learnt to use my voice."
 In May 2020, during the COVID-19 pandemic, Lewis joined several performers during the One Humanity Live broadcast on social media, helping to raise funds for COVID-19 initiatives, performing a cover of "True Colors".
-Lewis continued her charitable work throughout 2020, releasing a cover of Robbie Williams' "Angels" in honour of the NHS.
+Lewis continued her charitable work throughout 2020, releasing a cover of Robbie Williams's "Angels" in honour of the NHS.
 In December 2020, Lewis headlined the NSPCC's virtual Christmas concert raising money for Childline and backed Save The Children's campaign to prevent child hunger at Christmas.
 Furthermore, Lewis sang alongside Smokey Robinson, Tori Kelly and Sam Fischer on a cover of "What The World Needs Now", with all proceeds going to the American Red Cross.
 Lewis also continued to raise money, via Cameo, for Hopefield Animal Sanctuary and RED on World Aids Day, with 100% of the proceeds going to charity.